well-it-wasnt-me/torrent_finder/docs/usage.md

 1. Send `search Cowboy Bepop` (or any `search <keywords>` query).
 2. The bot replies with the top five ranked results and seed/peer stats.
 3. Respond with the list number to add that torrent to Transmission.
+4. Send `status` to check in on active downloads; the bot auto-notifies you when a Telegram-triggered download finishes.

 Populate the `telegram` section of `config.json` with your `bot_token` (and optional `chat_id`) or override with `--token` / `--chat-id`.
 Tweak `--max-results` when you want more or fewer options.
 The bot shares the same `config.json` as the CLI, so keep your Torznab/Transmission settings up to date there.